 Kodi Fails to Start with Graphics Errors

 In some cases, Kodi crashes on launch with OpenGL errors, which usually means your graphics drivers need updating.
-First, check your current driver status:
+Check your current driver status:

 glxinfo | grep "OpenGL renderer"

-When the output shows “llvmpipe” instead of your GPU name, this indicates your hardware drivers aren’t loading correctly.
+When the output shows “llvmpipe” instead of your GPU name, your hardware drivers are not loading correctly.
 For NVIDIA users, install the proprietary drivers from RPM Fusion.
 For AMD and Intel users, ensure Mesa is up to date:

 sudo dnf upgrade mesa*